osrf/gazebo_tutorials/gazebojs_install_mac/tutorial.md

 **Test your installation**:

-Launch Gazebo in a separate terminal and verify that the simulation is running (when simulation is running, the `Sim Time` increases in the status bar in the bottom of the screen):
+Launch Gazebo-classic in a separate terminal and verify that the simulation is running (when simulation is running, the `Sim Time` increases in the status bar in the bottom of the screen):

     gazebo